sevenseasofbri/Orbital-README/README.md

 ![Reminder](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/photo6328029699976047138.jpg)

+- **Concerns:** For adding the itinerary to the Google Calendar, the user has to sign in repeatedly.
+Won't this be cumbersome?
+Ans: In the video for Milestone#2, we did everything in a Guest Browser.
+This required us to sign in to our Google Account.
+However, the in a regular browser, OAuth does not require the user to sign in again.
+An example of this will be in the video.

 **4. _Downloadable PDF_**
 There will be an option to allow the user to download the created itinerary locally onto their devices in PDF format.